zaBogdan/Zephyrus/README.md

 - (+) Rebranded from `zaEngine` to `Zephyrus`
 - (+) Posts are now completed
 - (+) Home, Posts and Profile pages are now working and linked.
-- (-) Removed first installation system, because it was broken.
+- (-) Removed first installation system, redesigned a new one.
 - (-) Removed old system of token & session generation.
 Now everything is more secure.
 - (-) FileSystem is removed for this update.
 Will be taken care of in the next one.
 > **Note** At this moment this version is in it's late beta.
 Don't install this on your production system!